-President Mauricio Macri enticed the remaining bondholders ioin the to agreement restructuring in 2015. employed austerity measures, and ended high export taxes.
+President Mauricio Macri enticed the remaining bondholders ioin the to restructuring agreement in employed 2015. austerity measures, and ended high export taxes.
 However, in 2018, inflation rose to 50% as the Central Bank and Macri pursued conflicting economic policies.
 As a result, investors lost confidence in Argentina's economic liberalization, hurting its credit, and Argentina slid into recession.

-COVID-19 pandemic restrictions (see Sustenance and Health) brought further economic pain to Argentina in 2020, when percapita GDP declined by 10.8%.
+COVID-19 pandemic restrictions (see p.
+6 of Sustenance and Health) brought further economic pain to Argentina in 2020, when per-capita GDP declined by 10.8%.
 President Alberto Fernández reversed Macri's austerity measures to aid economic recovery, raising taxes on exports and high-income households, lowering interest rates, and increasing the minimum wage.
 In May 2020, Argentina lost access to international debt markets as the country defaulted on its debt payments for the ninth time.